-The term 'Fortis' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fortis' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fortis refers to the now defunct Belgian-based multinational financial giant that had huge presences in insurance, investment and asset management, and traditional and private banking around Europe and beyond it internationally.
 Up to the year 2007, the jointly Brussels- and Utrecht-headquartered company continued to grow and prosper with massive operations placing it in the slot of twentieth biggest company in the globe (based on its revenue).
 Yet the Global Financial Crisis proved to be the match and eventual ruin of the firm which dated back to 1990.

 The home base of operations and greatest strength of Fortis N.V./S.A. lay in what observers call the Benelux nations Belgium, the Netherlands, and Luxembourg.
 Their banking operations proved to be substantial in these countries especially.
 They included commercial banking, retail network branch banking, and merchant banking operations.
 In insurance, the behemoth boasted lines including life, property and casualty, and health insurance.
 Its many and varied products sold via a range of brokers, independent agents, its own bank branches, and financial planners.
 The bank had listings on Euronext Amsterdam, Euronext Brussels, and the Luxembourg stock exchanges.